RayDimn/Risk_Of_Rain_2_Expand/README.md

   - You can exchange your lunar coins to regular coins up to 3 times.
   - Every player can only buy 3 items from the chests. `(doesn't matter the rarity of them)`
   - The chests also have a limited amount of items determined by their rarity. `(Common = 5, Uncommon = 3, Legendary = 2, Boss / Planet = 1)`
-  - You can still buy every lunar bud item in the
+  - You can still buy every lunar item in the shop, from the lunar buds.

 </details>